 - 1. What is "affiliation"? - 2.
-What do Roger Fisher and Daniel Shapiro mean by structural connections and personal connections?
+What do Fisher and Shapiro mean by structural connections and personal connections?
 What is the difference between them? - 3.
 What tactics do Fisher and Shapiro recommend you try in order to find and build new structural connections with the other party during negotiation and conflict resolution? - 4.
 What tactics do Fisher and Shapiro recommend you try in order to improve personal connections with the other party?
-Similarly, how does Shell recommend you build a working relationship and rapport? - 5.
-What do Fisher and Shapiro recommend you try if you are worried that you cannot publicly show (to your constituents, i.e., the people that you are representing during the conflict) a personal connection with the other party? - 6.
-Putting all this together, why does building affiliation with the other party tend to encourage wise agreement?
+What do they recommend you try if you are worried that you cannot publicly show (to your constituents, i.e., the people that you are representing during the conflict) a personal connection with the other party? - 5.
+Putting all this together, why does building affiliation with the other party encourage wise agreement?